bfirner/essays/presentations/2025-06-WinlabInterns-ML2/modifying_a_dnn.md

 * Train with only a small number of samples
 * Mathematically sound
-* Only works on collectins of numbers
+* Only work on collectins of numbers
 * Available in scikit python package:
   * `pip3 install scikit-learn`

 ---

-## Example: instant detection and tracking
+## Example: ten second detection and tracking

 * TODO FIXME Show animated webp of the demo modes
   * Data collection